How To Establish The Real Purpose Of Training - People Development Magazine

-If I were to look at training in your company, what would I see?
+If I were to observe training at your company, what would I find?

 Observing the above, I would have to deduce that the real purpose of training is to waste money and time for all concerned.

-When I ask people in Learning & Development (L&D) what they think is the purpose of training, they do not talk about wasting money.
-Instead, they give answers that are about learning, knowledge, new skills, compliance etc. Then the answers start to change as people reflect on the desired end result from training.
-They usually begin to home in on a purpose for training that is about helping people develop so they can be better at doing what they do on behalf of their employer.
+When I ask people in Learning & Development (L&D) what they think is the purpose of training, they rarely mention wasting money.
+Instead, they provide answers that focus on learning, knowledge, acquiring new skills, and compliance, among other things.
+Then the answers start to change as people reflect on the desired result from training.
+They usually begin to hone in on a purpose for training that is about helping people develop so they can perform their tasks more effectively on behalf of their employer.
 They arrive at something like “The purpose of training is to improve competence and change the way people do things, so they perform better and consistently get better results at work”.

 In essence, unless the training is fulfilling some tick-box compliance requirement, it all comes back to behaviour change.
 We train people because we want them to change their behaviour, yet when I look at the way people commonly deliver training, it is not a recipe for behaviour change.
 It is a recipe for wasting money.

-Rather than examine the incongruence between L&D’s aspirations and actions, it is more instructive to look at the aspirations themselves and consider what you would do to meet them if you were starting from scratch without the baggage, and without the addiction.
+Rather than examine the incongruence between L&D’s aspirations and actions, it is more instructive to look at the aspirations themselves and consider what you would do to meet them if you were starting from scratch without the baggage and the addiction.
 Given the purpose that L&D says they want, the key question to ask seems to be, “How can we deliver sustained behaviour change?”
-By the way, if you take a step back, this question relates to the purpose of pretty much all L&D activity, not just training.
+By the way, if you take a step back, this question relates to the purpose of most L&D activities, not just training.

 ‘How does someone change their behaviour?’